Jun 11, 2015

 Our global approach means that we will be expanding our solution to cover new jurisdictions that are adopting OECD recommended ways of taxing digital services.
 These jurisdictions include Norway; South Africa (already implemented similar rules on the taxation of digital services); the U.S. (where many states apply sales and use tax to digital goods and SaaS products); Switzerland (VAT threshold for digital services to be abolished on January 2016); Japan (an 8% e-commerce consumption tax kicks in on October 1); Australia (new GST on digital services to be introduced in July 2017); and Korea (new digital taxation on July 1).

-This means that all of Taxamo’s existing, or future, digital service merchants will have the option to support any territory they wish through their Taxamo settings page.
+This means that all of Taxamo’s existing, or future, digital service businesses will have the option to support any territory they wish through their Taxamo settings page.

 Here’s our roll-out plan for 2015: